Survey of critical issues facing our region

 Who conducted the Poll?

-The 2025 Pulse survey was conducted by GQR, a leading Washington-based polling firm.
-GQR conducted a 15-minute mixed mode survey among 1,200 adults in Baltimore City and Baltimore, Anne Arundel, Harford, Howard, Carroll, and Queen Anne’s counties between March 27 and April 2.
+The 2026 Pulse survey was conducted by GQR, a leading Washington-based polling firm.
+GQR conducted an 18-minute mixed mode survey among 1,200 adults in Baltimore City and Baltimore, Anne Arundel, Harford, Howard, Carroll, and Queen Anne’s counties from March 12 – March 19, 2026.

 Live phone, text-to-web, and online interviews each made up 33 percent of respondents.
 Respondents were compiled from a representative stratified set and panel sample of the target area’s general population.